 I gained funding from the Esmée Fairbairn Foundation to carry out a research and development project in two local authorities in Scotland evaluating an intervention to support children with SEBN across the Primary-Secondary transition.
 This led to further consultancy work in one local authority.
 I am currently leading a research and development project focussing on practitioner enquiry in South Lanarkshire.

-I was formerly an executive member of the Scottish Educational Research Council and I am currently Co-Convenor of the SERA Leadership for Scottish Education Network.
-I was commissioned by SCEL to write a set of research briefs.
+I was formerly an executive member of the Scottish Educational Research Council and I am founder and Co-Convenor of the SERA Leadership for Scottish Education Network.
+I have undertaken several commissioned pieces of work, including working with the 3rd sector.
 I served on the selection panel for the Academy of Social Sciences’ publication ‘Making the Case for the Social Sciences no. 12: Education.’

 I am an active participant in the International Bridge 47 network focussing on the achievement of UNICEF’s sustainable development goals.
 I also participate within the International Network of Transitions Researchers.
 I am a member of the Cross Party Group on Children and Young People convened by the Scottish Parliament.